 This document shows the proposal format, requirements, and deadlines.

-The application cycle is now closed and will re-open in Fall 2016.
-The next deadline for receipt of proposals will be mid-April 2017.
+The application cycle is now closed, but will be available in Spring 2017.
+The next deadline for receipt of proposals will be April 1, 2017.

 Please contact Brian Barton with any questions.